FelixHertweck/seatReservation/API_DOCUMENTATION.md

 -   **Roles:** `MANAGER`, `ADMIN`
 -   **Path Parameter:** `id` (Long) - The event ID.
 -   **Responses:**
-    -   `200 OK`: Returns a list of `DetailedReservationResponseDTO` objects.
+    -   `200 OK`: Returns a list of `DetailedUserReservationResponseDTO` objects.
     -   `403 Forbidden`: No permission for this event.
     -   `401 Unauthorized`: Not authenticated.